webqit/webflo/README.md

 [OOHTML](https://github.com/webqit/oohtml) is a proposed set of new features for HTML that makes it fun to hand-author your HTML documents!
 Within OOHTML are [HTML Modules](https://github.com/webqit/oohtml#html-modules) and [HTML Imports](https://github.com/webqit/oohtml#html-imports), [Reactive Scripts](https://github.com/webqit/oohtml#subscript) and more!

 Webflo natively supports OOHTML in full!
 But it is also possible to switch this to none, or to partial support - when specific features aren't needed anywhere in your application.
 Server-side and client-side support for OOHTML exist independently.
-This is good when, for example, your application places more importance on SSR, and less on CSR, in which case a reduced support for OOHTML can reduce the overall client JS bundle size.
+This is good when, for example, your application places more importance on SSR, and less on CSR, in which case a reduced support for OOHTML can reduce the overall client JS size.

 <details>
 <summary>Config (Default)</summary>